manuelbua/gitver/README.md

     v<MAJ>.<MIN>.<PATCH>-[<NEXT>|<SNAPSHOT>]-[<COMMIT_COUNT>]/<8-CHARS-HASH>

-The `-SNAPSHOT` suffix is used when the NEXT version string numbers are known, to denote a snapshot of the *specified* version.
+The `-SNAPSHOT` suffix is used when the NEXT version string numbers are known, to denote a snapshot of that future version.

-The `-NEXT` suffix, instead, is used when no NEXT version string numbers have been defined.
+The `-NEXT` suffix is used when no NEXT version string numbers have been defined and gitver needs to describe a future version.

 Note that suffixes such as `-NEXT` and `-SNAPSHOT`are customizable.